Watch: Brad Anderson's 'Vanishing on 7th Street' Official Trailer

 Stay in the light.
 When we noticed there was a nifty new poster for Brad Anderson's creepy post-apocalyptic thriller Vanishing on 7th Street, I knew there would more to come, and here it is.
 Yahoo has debuted the first trailer for the film, starring Hayden Christensen, Thandie Newton, John Leguizamo and Jacob Latimore as a group of survivors of a mysterious mass disappearance.
 There's some creepy weird darkness that has spread across the city and after a power outage, causes most of the population to disappear.
 I first saw this in Toronto (review here) and enjoyed it but didn't totally love it.
 Check out the official trailer below.

-Watch the official trailer for Brad Anderson's Vanishing on 7th Street:
+Watch the official trailer for Brad Anderson's Vanishing on 7th Street from YouTube:

 MiKe M? on Dec 6, 2010

 alan wake was sorta overrrated...I might see this.